History of Spain: Military operations

 The Nationalists under Franco won the war, and historians continue to debate the reasons.
 The Nationalists were much better unified and led than the Republicans, who squabbled and fought amongst themselves endlessly and had no clear military strategy.
 The Army went over to the Nationalists, but it was very poorly equipped – there were no tanks or modern airplanes.
 The small navy supported the Republicans, but their armies were made up of raw recruits and they lacked both equipment and skilled officers and sergeants.
 Nationalist senior officers were much better trained and more familiar with modern tactics than the Republicans.

-On 17 July 1936, General Francisco Franco brought the colonial army stationed in Morocco to the mainland, while another force from the north under General Mola moved south from Navarre.
-Another conspirator, General Sanjurjo, who was in exile in Portugal, was killed in a plane crash while being brought to join the other military leaders.
+On 17 July 1936, General Francisco Franco brought the colonial army from Morocco to the mainland, while another force from the north under General Mola moved south from Navarre.
+Another conspirator, General Sanjurjo, was killed in a plane crash while being brought to join the military leaders.
 Military units were also mobilised elsewhere to take over government institutions.
 Franco intended to seize power immediately, but successful resistance by Republicans in the key centers of Madrid, Barcelona, Valencia, the Basque country, and other points meant that Spain faced a prolonged civil war.
 By 1937 much of the south and west was under the control of the Nationalists, whose Army of Africa was the most professional force available to either side.
 Both sides received foreign military aid: the Nationalists from Nazi Germany and Italy, while the Republicans were supported by organised far-left volunteers from the Soviet Union.